 Subject and Object Questions in English (with Clear Examples)

-The question words who and what can act as either the subject or the object of a question.
+The question words who and what can be either the subject or the object of a question.

 The word order stays the same as in a normal sentence.

-Who was swimming in the pool? (→ Sandra was swimming)
+• Who was swimming in the pool? → Sandra was swimming in the pool.

-These question words can also act as the subject or the object.
+These question phrases can also function as subjects or objects.

 • How much snow is expected this winter?